Skip to main content

 Holiday beach resort in the south west of Mallorca

 Its large blue flag beach is the main attraction here, a wide, long stretch of silky soft white sand lined by a lively promenade.
 Santa Ponsa is a family-friendly resort but welcomes a whole host of age groups due to being well equipped with restaurants, bars, shops and all sorts of activities for holidaymakers.
-Over the years, expats have been drawn to the area which means that, unlike many other resorts on the island, you will find some of the restaurants and bars stay open all 12 months of the year.
+Thanks to a steady expat community, the area has a year-round vibe, unlike many other resorts on the island, some restaurants and bars here stay open all year.

 History & Culture in Santa Ponsa